 Badminton Association of Malaysia technical director Morten Frost believes that Malaysia has been handed a fair draw for 2017 edition of Sudirman Cup, starting 21 May at Gold Coast, Australia.

-In the draw yesterday, fifth seeds Malaysia were drawn alongside inaugural Badminton Asia Mixed Team Championships title winners Japan and England in Group 1C.
+In the draw yesterday, fifth seeds Malaysia were drawn alongside inaugural Badminton Asia Mixed Team Championships title winners Japan and Germany in Group 1C.
 Notably, a list of 28 countries were divided into three main groups - Group 1, Group 2 and Group C. 12 teams in Group 1 were divided into four sub-groups of three teams each and these countries will battle for the title whereas Group 2 and Group C teams will battle for placings.

 Defending champions China, who are also the top seeds, will be going head-to-head with Thailand and Hong Kong in Group 1A while second seeds Denmark are drawn with Indonesia and India in Group 1D.
 Third seeds South Korea have found themselves with Russia and Taiwan in Group 1B.